 ONE ACT – Cradle Robber is about a gay couple’s adoption of a newborn of a sixteen-year-old thwarted by the infant’s homophobic birth grandmother.

-- Sam – Adoptive mother, girlfriend of Alex – emotional, free spirit, cancer survivor – played by 25-40s, any ethnicity
+- Sam – Adoptive mother, girlfriend of Alex – emotional, free spirit, cancer survivor – played by 25-40s, any ethnicity (Already cast.)

 - Clara – Birth mother – played by 16 – 18, any ethnicity (Already cast.)